Bound states and controllable currents on Topological Insulator surfaces with extended magnetic defects: Introduction

-\paragraph{Introduction} Spin-momentum locking of the surface states in 3D topological insulators (TIs) protects them from backscattering except when the perturbing potential breaks time-reversal symmetry (TRS).~\cite{Zhang_RMP_2011,Kane_RMP_2010, Rev_hasan} However, resonance (nearly localized) states which appear in the vicinity of individual impurities~\cite{Biswas2010,Black-Schaffer2012,Black-Schaffer2012a,Sablikov2015,Shiranzaei2017} have been observed in experiments~\cite{Alpichshev2012,Teague2012,Xu2017}.
-At finite impurity density, the Dirac dispersion of the surface topological states is modified due to hybridization with the impurity states.~\cite{Miao2018,Clark2022}.
+Spin-momentum locking of the surface states in 3D topological insulators (TIs) protects them from backscattering except when the perturbing potential breaks time-reversal symmetry.~\cite{Zhang_RMP_2011,Kane_RMP_2010, Rev_hasan} {Common belief is that for nonmagnetic scattering the salient features of these states, such as the Dirac spectrum, remain intact.} However, resonance (nearly localized) states which appear in the vicinity of individual impurities~\cite{Biswas2010,Black-Schaffer2012,Black-Schaffer2012a,Sablikov2015,Shiranzaei2017} have been observed in experiments~\cite{Alpichshev2012,Teague2012,Xu2017}.
+At finite impurity density, {for randomly distributed scattering centers, the entire low-energy part of} Dirac dispersion of the surface topological states {may be} modified due to hybridization with the impurity {resonances}.~\cite{Miao2018,Clark2022}.
 Impurity signatures appear not only in the total density of states, but also in the spin textures arising from the spin-momentum locking~\cite{Biswas2010}.

-Multiple scattering on impurity clusters ``almost'' lifts the topological protection~\cite{Fransson2014}, generating gaplike features.
+Multiple scattering on impurity clusters, {may almost lift} the topological protection~\cite{Fransson2014}, generating gaplike features { for quasi-regularly arranged impurity centers}.
 These observations raise the question of whether spatially extended defects~\cite{Xu2017} can be used to control spin textures, or spin and charge currents at topological surfaces.
-In this Letter we show how this can be achieved in a minimal model of extended defects.
+In this paper we show how this can be achieved in a minimal model of extended defects.